NihalYagmur/NLP-pipeline/README.md

 + fullv2.py takes a sentence as input and connects all relations.
 + dandelion.py takes the text as input and extracts entities from the text through Dandelion API.
 + fullv5.py takes a sentence as input and returns json-formatted data.
++ fullv7.py takes a sentence as input and return json-formatted data (another version).

 # Java Implementation
 + App.java has been written in Java and JRE 8 is required.